First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Summary of coins minted each year

 These seigniorage and coinage accounts have another interesting aspect.
-In this case, instead of reporting the income collected in seigniorage taxes, they reported the cash outflows in the payment of expenses.
-A lot of money went to the salary payments of various officers (the guard himself, the assayer, the engraver and the general of the coins).
-Other outflows reflect the payments made to the iron and steel worker of the piles and dies.
-The mint itself also had its own repair work, especially the replacement of the roof and the purchase of the tools and instruments necessary for the minting of coins, which also had their written receipts.
+In this case, in addition to reporting the income collected in seigniorage taxes, they also reported the cash disposals performed in payment of expenses.
+A lot of disposals went to salary payments of various officers (the guard himself, the assayer, the engraver and the general of the coinage).
+Other disposals reflect the payments made to the iron and steel worker of the piles and dies.
+The mint itself also had its own repair works performed, especially the replacement of the roof and the sourcing of the tools and instruments necessary for the minting of coins, which also had their written receipts stored.

-But among these cash flow records, there are a couple that you should pay close attention to.
+But among these accounting records, there are a couple that we should pay close attention to.
 Here is the first one:

 There was a doctor at court named Jon or Johan of Elizondo.
-This doctor took care of Catherine's brother, King Francisco Phoebus, during his tuberculosis illness; this is what contemporary documents show.
-According to the coinage accounts, this doctor initially received a salary of 300 gold shields, until from September 1488 it was reduced to an annual salary of 100 gold shields.
+This doctor took care of Catherine's brother, King Francis Phoebus, during his tuberculosis illness; this is what contemporary documents show.
+According to the coinage accounts, this doctor initially received a salary of 300 gold shields (escudos), but from September 1488 it was changed to an annual salary of 100 gold shields(escudos).
 By this time, he was already the doctor of the royal couple.

-This doctor's payments were made from the income of the coinage, as the accounts show.
-In return for each gold shield (the shield was already the currency of the count in those days) he was initially given 5 livres, but towards the end of 1492, the doctor demanded a payment of 53 grosz of new ducats (5 livres and 6 seulements) for each gold shield; and he obtained it.
+This doctor's payments were made from the minting income, as the accounts show.
+In exchange of each gold shield/escudo (the shield was already an accounting currency in those days) he was initially given 5 livres, but towards the end of 1492, the doctor demanded a payment of 53 grosz corresponding to new ducats (5 livres and 6 sous) per each gold shield; and he obtained it.

-"Item a IIII de June del ano sobre dicho delibera a mtre Johann delizondo mediquo de los Rey y Reyna ntros sres pa en present paguo dla assignment dla pension q sobr el docho senoriaje tiene al qual delibro en el sobre dcho IIII de Junyo fifty nabarros of gold qa V pounds VI sueldos Sum ————————————————–> 265 pounds"
+"Item a IIII de Junyo del ano sobre dicho delibere a mtre Johann delizondo mediquo de los Rey y Reyna ntros sres pa en present depaguo dla assignacion annual dla pension q sobr el dcho senoriaje tiene al qual delibro en el sobre dcho IIII de Junyo cinquenta nabarros de oro q a V libras VI sueldos Suma ————————————————–> 265 pounds"

 A close-up of a document Description automatically generated

-Courtesy of the Royal Archives of Navarre AGN, Box 164, Document 23, sub-entry (page 59)
+Courtesy of the General Archive of Navarre sub-entry of AGN, Box 164, Document 23, (page 59)

-But the only payments made to this doctor are not the ones shown so far.
-The salary of 530 livres a year was a very generous salary.
+But the shown payments made to this doctor so far are not the only ones.
+The salary of 530 pounds/livres a year was a very generous salary.
 Pedro Marzilla, the guard, earned a quarter of that.
-And in the next episode, the doctor Johan received an additional payment of another hundred gold escudos during the year 1493.
+And in the next entry, doctor Johan received an additional payment of another hundred gold escudos during the year 1493.

-Courtesy of the Royal Archives of Navarre AGN, Box 164, Document 23, sub-entry (page 59)
+Courtesy of the General Archive of Navarre sub-entry of AGN, Box 164, Document 23, (page 59)

-These two mules were really expensive for the royal family!!
+These two mules turned out really expensive for the royal family!!

-And the arrears were also paid in full, before the closing of the mint accounts at the end of December 1493.
+And the delayed payments were also paid in full, before the closing of the coinage accounts at the end of December 1493.

-Finally, on January 12, 1494, the king and queen had a coronation ceremony in the cathedral of Pamplona.
-Both the Agramontes, the Beaumontes, and the foreign kings (Castile-Aragon and France) agreed and the kings were able to distribute the coin after the coronation.
-Johan of Elizondo may have had some involvement in this agreement and consensus.
+Finally, on January 12th, 1494, the king and queen had their coronation ceremony in the cathedral of Pamplona.
+Both the Agramontaines and the Beaumontaines, and the foreign kings (Castile-Aragon and France) agreed, so that as customary, the kings were able to distribute the coinage along his subjects after the coronation.
+Johan of Elizondo may have had some involvement in this happy ending.
 Did he act as a mediator or secret ambassador all these years?
-Who knows what happened!!
+God knows what happened!!

-With this coronation, the kingdom and its royal couple closed a coinage period.
-The second period will begin in mid-May 1495, and we will discuss this in a later article.
+With the coronation, the kingdom and its royal couple closed the first coinage period.
+The second period will begin in mid-May 1495, and we will discuss that in a later article.

 Bibliography:

-Señoreaje y Production Monetaria En El Reino De Navarre A Fines del Siglo XV - Juan Carrasco - 2003 - link
+Señoreaje y Produccion Monetaria En El Reino De Navarra A Fines del Siglo XV – Juan Carrasco – 2003 – link

 Moneda medieval navarra –Manual de Numismatica – Miguel Ibañez Artica – 2021

-Navarre medieval numismatics: antecedents and current situation – Miguel Ibañez Artica – 2000 – link
+La numismática medieval navarra: antecedentes y situación actual – Miguel Ibañez Artica – 2000 – link

 LA MONEDA EN NAVARRA – MUSEO DE NAVARRA – EXPOSICION DEL 31 DE MAYO AL 25 DE NOV 2001.
 Miguel Ibáñez Artica – link